Roasted Kale & Napa Cabbage

 The hard vein that runs in the centre of each kale leaf is tough and not very tasty.
 I like to remove this before chopping and roasting the kale.

 To do so use a sharp knife and slice along each side of the vein in the centre.
 The vein gets wider as you move to the bottom of the leave so this will resemble a v-shape.
-Then slice piece hanging on at the top to remove an discard.
+Then slice the piece hanging on at the top to remove and discard.

-- Put back in the oven and set on broil for a few minutes to regain the crispiness for the kale.
+- Put back in the oven and set on broil for a few minutes to regain the crispiness of the kale.
 Watch it carefully though because it will brown quickly.

-- Reheat in the microwave for about 1-2 minutes depending on the amount leftover
+- Reheat in the microwave for about 1-2 minutes depending on the amount of leftovers

 - Place the remaining kale and napa cabbage on the wire rack in an air-fryer at 375 F for 5 minutes.